-The DR4201 is composed of two main sections.
+The DR4208S is composed of two main sections.
 The digital section contains the circuit power supply, the micro-controller, the I/O interface and the RS485 interface chip.
-The analog section contains the tri-state buffer driver, the transmitter tuned circuit, the peak detector, the filter circuit and the amplifier gain circuit.
+The analog section contains the transmitter/receiver-tuned circuit, the filter circuit and the amplifier gain circuit.